.md: Second-level domain names

+Although primarily associated with Moldova, the .md TLD is also used internationally, particularly by medical professionals due to the "MD" abbreviation for Medical Doctor, and has seen niche adoption by developers for its resemblance to the Markdown file extension (.md).
+Examples include promotional use by healthcare registrars and personal sites like thomas.md.

 History

 The establishment of the .md TLD was approved in March 1994 by the University of Southern California's Information Sciences Institute (IANA's predecessor).
 The first Moldovan Internet server, mdearn.md, became operational on January 1, 1994.
-In May 1995, .md was fully delegated to RCI (the Moldovan Republican Centre for Informatics, established September 1, 1993).
+In May 1995, .md was fully delegated to RCI (the Moldovan Republican Centre for Informatics, established on 1 September 1993).

 In 1998, RCI entered into a contractual agreement with Domain Name Trust, a US-based company, granting it the rights to operate and oversee the TLD.
 Domain Name Trust then proceeded to sell its rights to operate .md to DotMD, a US-based LLC, which went bankrupt in October 2002.
 During the resulting bankruptcy court proceedings, authority over .md was ordered to be returned to the state of Moldova in February 2003.

 RCI was renamed into MoldData on 12 July 2001, formalizing its transformation and succession on 19 September.
 On 30 August 2019, by order of the Moldovan government, MoldData was absorbed into STISC (Service for Information Technology and Cyber Security), which took over the responsibility of the national registrar for the .md TLD.

 In November 2007, the number of domains registered under the .md TLD reached 12,000.